pep6067/Prompt-Grenade/README.md

 # Step 4 — Run the factory
 python promptgrenade.py

-# Output will be stored in ./logs/
+# Output will be stored in root folder and in /collections
 ```
 That's it!
 Thanks for reading it through.
 Well, I hope you enjoy seeing LLMs break under Prompt Grenade's 'friendly attacks'.